SeSodesa/grade-mathcheck/mathcheck/README.md

 The program has at least the following modes:

-* Arithmetic:
+### Arithmetic
 * comparing chains of equalities and inequalities,
 * basic operators and functions and their derivatives.

-* Tree comparison
+### Tree comparison
 * Expressing the structure of mathematical expressions

-* Propositional logic
+### Propositional logic
 * Check a propositional chain of reasoning
 * Can use 2- or 3-value logic, as per user desire

-* Equation:
+### Equation
 * Same as arithmetic mode, but reports the loss of _teacher given_ solutions (roots) to the student.
 * Checks whether student given solutions satisfy the equation being observed.
 * Cannot tell if extra roots have been given.

-* Modulo
+### Modulo
 * To put it simply, checks for modulo arithmetic.

-* Array:
+### Array
 * Allows the analysis of claims concerning arrays or matrices.

 ## MathCheck Authoring Tool Instructions